 For 2011, the Leakey July Jubilee is from July 1 through July 3.
-This year, the street dance will be held on Friday night from 8pm until midnight on the downtown square.
-Cost per person is $5.
+This year, the street dance will be held on Friday night from 8pm until midnight in the downtown square.
+The cost per person is $5.

-On Friday, Saturday, and Sunday night of that week at 8pm, there will be a rodeo with Bareback, Calf Roping, Bull Riding, Saddle Bronc, Steer Wrestling and Ladies Barrel events.
+On Friday, Saturday, and Sunday nights of that week at 8pm, there will be a rodeo with Bareback, Calf Roping, Bull Riding, Saddle Bronc, Steer Wrestling, and Ladies Barrel events.

 Christmas On The Square